lufi2544/Laboratory/README.md

 # Laboratory
 Making custom stuff just for fun.
+This is my field to test new things and learn game engine programming.

 # Custom Math Library and In-Progress Implementation of an Unreal-type TSharedPtr class.